MCHD reports deaths of 4 additional residents with COVID-19

 MACON COUNTY, Ill.
 (WCIA) — The Macon County Health Department reported the deaths of four additional residents with COVID-19.

-In a news release, health officials said the patients were two women and two men in their 80s & 90s.
+In a news release, health officials said the patients were both men and women in their 60s,70s & 80s.

+Additionally, the health department announced 58 new COVID-19 cases.
+However, they said there were three recently-reported positive cases that were residents of other counties.
+Those cases were transferred out of Macon County.

-Of those total cases, 3,898 people have been released from isolation.
-There are currently 2,690 people isolated at home and 69 people hospitalized with the virus.
+Of those total cases, 3,938 people were released from isolation.
+There are currently 2,834 people isolated at home and 32 hospitalized with the virus.